Dao-AILab/flash-attention/README.md

 # FlashAttention
-This repository provides the official implementation of FlashAttention from the following paper.
+This repository provides the official implementation of FlashAttention and FlashAttention-2 from the following papers.

 **FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness**
 Tri Dao, Daniel Y. Fu, Stefano Ermon, Atri Rudra, Christopher Ré